-Common interview questions (and the best way to answer them)
+Common interview questions and how to answer them

-So you've managed to put together the perfect CV and blown away your potential new employer with a super convincing covering letter – now it's time to jump the final hurdle: the interview!
+Once you've put together the perfect CV and blown away your potential new employer with a great cover letter, it's time to jump the final hurdle of the job application: the interview.

-Tell the interviewer a little about any recent accomplishments such as your newly-completed degree or any current and relevant work experience that you are partaking in.
-Don't go any further back than a few years, and keep this part informative but most importantly – concise!
+Tell the interviewer a little about any of your recent accomplishments, like your degree or relevant work experience.
+Don't go any further back than a few years though, and keep this part informative and concise.

-This is your chance to show off how articulate and self-aware you are.
-Prepare for this question by reading the job description carefully beforehand, as it’s likely this will mention the kind of person they're looking for.
+This is your chance to show how self-aware you are.
+Prepare for this question by reading the job description really carefully beforehand.
+This will include an accurate description of the kind of person they're looking for.

 Draw out the key terms and use these as a guideline to think about how these apply to you personally.